Plane wave basis set correction methods for RPA correlation energies: Introduction

 Range-separation schemes up to now have been based mostly on the error function.
 In this paper, we drop this constraint and investigate the performance of alternative long-range potentials.
 First, we recall the wave vector decomposition method of old\cite{Nozieres1958} to study range-separated RPA based on momentum cutoffs.
 Second, we propose an optimized long-range potential (``squeezed Coulomb kernel'') that performs an implicit basis set extrapolation.

-In section \ref{sec:2}, we discuss our range-separation scheme, and study exacts limits for range-separation based on wave vector decomposition.
+In Sec. \ref{sec:Riemelmoser2020_2}, we discuss our range-separation scheme, and study exacts limits for range-separation based on wave vector decomposition.
 Then, we use the results for the low-density HEG to construct the squeezed Coulomb kernel.
-In section \ref{sec:3}, we present numerical studies for the HEG and discuss the analytical representations of our local density functionals.
-In section \ref{sec:4}, we show test calculations for a small set of prototypical materials and compare the different basis set correction methods.
-Conclusions are drawn in section \ref{sec:5}.
+In Sec. \ref{sec:Riemelmoser2020_3}, we present numerical studies for the HEG and discuss the analytical representations of our local density functionals.
+In Sec. \ref{sec:Riemelmoser2020_4}, we show test calculations for a small set of prototypical materials and compare the different basis set correction methods.
+Conclusions are drawn in Sec. \ref{sec:Riemelmoser2020_5}.
 The discussion is restricted to the case of non-spin-polarized electrons.
 Unless stated otherwise, Hartree units are used throughout the work.